FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 THE SAME BOOKING.
 This is the most important thing to understand about bookings.

-You will likely receive multiple webhooks for the same Booking.
+You will likely receive multiple webhooks for the same booking.
 For instance, you will receive one when it's created, and you may receive another if the contact information is updated, or if a customer checkin occurs.